LeoRiether/CodeforcesPP/README.md

 First you need a userscript manager, like [Tampermonkey](https://www.tampermonkey.net), [Violentmonkey](https://violentmonkey.github.io) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (the former is preferred).
 Then, download the latest release of [script.user.js](https://github.com/LeoRiether/CodeforcesPP/releases/latest/download/script.user.js), a pop-up should appear prompting to install the userscript.
 If this doesn't happen, add the .js manually and you're set.

 # Features
++ "Show Tags" button
 + Navbar dropdowns for easier navigation
 + "Google It" button on mashups/gym problems
 + Tutorial pop-up button
-+ Custom, more minimalistic styling
++ Custom styling
 + Auto-update standings page
 + Keyboard shortcuts (see below)
 + Choose the default between common/friends-only standings
 + Hide "on test X" in verdicts
++ Start gym virtual contest from the /problems page

 ## Shortcuts
 + `Ctrl+S`: Open file picker to submit